Is buying a used electric or hybrid car a good idea?

 Do you need an electric car and does one suit your driving needs?

 If the kind of driving you do is suitable for an electric vehicle, then there is the question of where and how to charge it.
 Do you have access to off-street parking, garage or driveway that will allow you to plug the vehicle in overnight?
 If not, are there any public charging points that will give you the convenience you need?

 What to look for in a used electric car or hybrid?

-Be sure to conduct the usual checks, too.
-Ensure the electronics onboard all work, check the condition of the tyres and whether the body work has any scratches.
+Be sure to conduct the usual checks, too: ensure the on-board electronics all work, check the condition of the tyres and whether the bodywork has any scratches.
 Service and MoT history (if applicable) should be inspected as well.

-Also make sure to check whether the owner has the battery on a lease or if he or she bought the car outright with the battery included.
+Also, make sure to check whether the owner has the battery on a lease or if he or she bought the car outright with the battery included.